 Since 2005 and ongoing to this day, I have been mentored by my great friend and Master Carver - Dimitrios Klitsas of Hampden, MA.
 Whilst in his studio, I had the great privilege of watching him design and execute the carving for an historic Steinway Piano - The Doheny Steinway.
 I captured that story in words and pictures and arranged for it to be published in the English "WOODCARVING" MAGAZINE. ..read the full article here... it's quite a story.

 And finally, another quote that really encapsulates the simple joy of working in wood

 “The Song of the Chisel - The History of a Nation is written in Stone and Wood, the poetry of the Chisel singing through the ages"....

 ...so wrote William Aumonier (1839 - 1914)

 As my own journey of craftsmanship and artistry is written I continue to focus on carving.
 Working with highly tuned chisel and gouge so close to the material teaches a profound sensitivity, understanding and respect for wood in all its natural glory.
 It also simply makes me a better woodworker.

-All calls, emails, comments and inquires are welcomed.
+All calls, emails, comments, questions and inquires are welcomed.
 And, with advance notice, visits to the workshop are always welcome too.